creationix/howtonode.org/articles/cloudboost-cache.markdown

 ## Deleting an item from the cache.

 To delete an item from the cache, You need to write the DELETE route.
-You need call the delete function of the CloudCache instance with the key and value.
+You need call the deleteItem function of the CloudCache instance with the key and value.

 * DELETE /item/:key -> Delete an item from the cache.